Your cart

 NAD+ was initially thought to be involved only in the metabolism of sugars.
 Still, it was later discovered to have a much broader role in the body, mediating multiple major biological processes.

-With extensive research, NAD+ is thought to have potential therapeutic applications in multiple age-related diseases, including neurodegenerative disorders and cardiovascular disease [3].
+NAD+ is thought to have potential therapeutic applications in multiple age-related diseases, including neurodegenerative disorders and cardiovascular disease [3].

-The Importance of NAD+ In Cell Metabolism
+Benefits of NAD+ for Cell Metabolism

 Energy Metabolism